 - ¼ teaspoon kosher salt

 - ¼ teaspoon freshly ground pepper, or to taste.

 - Bring a pot of water to boil to cook the noodles.

 - Prepare the avocado crema (recipe below).

 - Heat the olive oil over medium heat in a large skillet.
 Add the onion and cook for a few minutes until it softens.

 - Add mushrooms, jalapeño, and garlic and cook a few minutes until the mushrooms begin to sweat.

-- Add the corn, fire-roasted tomatoes, black beans (optional), paprika, chili powder, cumin, oregano, cayenne, and salt, and cook for about 4-5 minutes, until the water from the tomatoes begins to cook off and the sauce thickens a bit.
+- Add the corn, bell pepper, fire-roasted tomatoes, black beans (optional), paprika, chili powder, cumin, oregano, cayenne, and salt, and cook for about 4-5 minutes, until the water from the tomatoes begins to cook off and the sauce thickens a bit.
 Taste and adjust seasoning to taste.